micmejia/bible-dump/AMPC/Luke/Luke 2.md

-And prompted by the [Holy] Spirit, he came into the temple [[^j]enclosure]; and when the parents brought in the little child Jesus to do for Him what was customary according to the Law,
+And prompted by the [Holy] Spirit, he came into the temple [enclosure]; and when the parents brought in the little child Jesus to do for Him what was customary according to the Law,